Meet the team

 David Hains

 David is a mental health nurse in Adelaide, South Australia and his innovative application of Solution-Focused ideas in the mental health emergency context won him the South Australian Premier's Nursing Scholarship (presented at the 2016 Nursing Excellence Awards).
-David is co-ordinator of the South Australian Solution-Focused Brief Therapy Community of Practice.
 At the Australian College of Mental Health Nurses 2018 conference in Cairns, it was announced that the ACMHN 2018 Australian Mental Health Nurse Achievement Award was awarded to David.

 Emma Burns